moulsiri/Photography/README.md

 # Photography
-My own recent project randomly done for practice, It's the concept of a photography site to show case any photographer's work
+My own recent project randomly done for practice, It's the concept of a photography site to showcase any photographer's work